 The view was a bit hazy so we couldn’t see Mount Etna from here, but the town was charming and we ate in the main Piazza where the Turrisi family seemed to own every shop and restaurant in the square.
 One of Kevin’s relatives suggested we eat in the Turrisi Bar, but we opted for the Turrisi family restaurant outside on the Piazza and tried some typical Sicilian fare.
 See “Sicilian Food to Love” for more on the various delicious food we ate!

-I’m convinced the real reason Kevin’s relatives suggested the Turrisi Bar is the bathroom ‘decorations’ of tiles showing various positions of sex one might try in ancient times.
+I’m convinced the real reason Kevin’s relatives suggested the Turrisi Bar is the bathroom ‘decorations’ of tiles.
 The tiles were remarkably similar to those our family saw on our tour of Pompeii with Grandma Suz and the girls (at their tender ages of 9 and 11).
-Pompeii was a port city and because sailors arrived speaking many different languages, the brothels would identify the services a sailor might purchase through symbols and pictures.
+Pompeii was a port city and because sailors arrived speaking many different languages, paintings would identify the services a sailor might purchase through symbols and pictures.
 It certainly peaked the girls’ attention (as well as raised the eyebrows of Grandma Suz) to be hearing all this on our tour of Pompeii.
 Thankfully in Pompeii, the tiles were high up (but not so high that the girls didn’t get the general picture…..), so not as easy to study.
-These in the bathroom were quite graphic and at lower eye level for all to study!
-Due to the “G” rating of this blog, I won’t show the symbols, but if you know me well enough and remain interested, just ask and I might send them to you privately for the sake of ‘ancient art’ later.
-HA!

 The next day we learned about a funicular skyway cable car that took us down to the coastline without having to drive there, a great use of our Euros!
 Much more relaxing!
 Down we went, and we explored the beach with Kevin hiking up his pant legs and sprinting over to a tiny island called Isola Bella once inhabited by an English woman, with a villa and gardens on some craggy rocks.